Analyzing Material Recognition Performance of Thermal Tactile Sensing using a Large Materials Database and a Real Robot: Evaluation: Different Thermal Effusivities

-When a thermal sensor comes in contact with a material sample, the heat transfer data are affected by sensor noise, initial sensor temperature as well as the contact duration.
-Therefore, we analyze the effect of these parameters on the $F_1$ score obtained with our model as well as with SVM by varying the quantities as given below:
+When a thermal sensor comes in contact with a material, the heat-transfer data is affected by sensor noise, initial sensor temperature as well as the contact duration.
+Therefore, we analyze the effect of these parameters on $F_1$ score by varying the quantities as given below:

-\begin{itemize} \item Noise $Z \sim \mathcal{N}\left (0, \sigma^2 \right )$ : $\sigma=0.01$ , $\sigma=0.05$ and $\sigma=0.10$ \item Initial Sensor Temperature $T_{sens}(t=0)$ : 30$^{\circ}$C and 35$^{\circ}$C \item Contact Duration $t_{contact}$ : 1.00s, 2.00s, 3.00s, and 4.00s \end{itemize}
+\begin{itemize} \item Noise $Z \sim \mathcal{N}\left (0, \sigma^2 \right )$ : $\sigma=0.01$ , $\sigma=0.05$ and $\sigma=0.1$ \item Initial Sensor Temperature $\mathcal{T}_{s}$ : $30^{\circ}$C and $35^{\circ}$C \item Contact Duration $t_{contact}$: $1.00$s, $2.00$s, $3.00$s, and $4.00$s \end{itemize}

-We estimated the minimum distinguishable difference $\delta(e)$ for every effusivity value $e$ for the above conditions with the model and with SVM and compared the results.
-For our performance model, we used the statistical method to calculate the $F_1$ score under the given sensor and material thermal properties using Eq. \ref{num_int3}.
-For SVM, we generated noisy data using the physics-based model and performed a 3-fold cross-validation over each unique effusivity value pair and reported the $F_1$ score.
+We estimated the minimum distinguishable difference $\delta(e)$ for every effusivity value $e$ for the above conditions.
+We generated noisy data using the physics-based model and performed a 3-fold cross-validation over each unique effusivity value pair and reported the $F_1$ score.

-We used the implementation of binary support vector machine (SVM) provided by the scikit-learn package \citep{scikit-learn} in Python.
-We used the linear kernel for the classification task.
-To produce feature vectors for training, we used both raw temperature and estimated local slope from each trial of the experiment, and concatenated them into a single feature vector.